veimox/truephone/README.md

-# Truephone TS lib
+# Truphone TS lib

-This package contains a TS library for the [Truephone API v2](https://docs.connect.truphone.com/apireference)
+This package build a TS library for the [Truphone API v2](https://docs.connect.truphone.com/apireference).

+It makes use of `openapi-generator-cli` to generate a TS client that is bundled [as a npm module](https://www.npmjs.com/package/truphone)

 ## How to build
 ```bash